PacktPublishing/Modern-Computer-Architecture-and-Organization/README.md

 # Modern Computer Architecture and Organization
-_Modern Computer Architecture and Organization_
+##Modern Computer Architecture and Organization
-by Jim Ledin, PE
+by Jim Ledin

 Published by Packt